You are here

-In larger scale crop production, such as pepper to tomato fields, white mold is not expected to occur in a uniform distribution throughout the field.
-The disease incidence will be found in an aggregated pattern throughout the field since S. sclerotiorum is a soilborne fungus. thi fungus has windborne ascospores, that can blow from surrounding soybeans.
+In larger-scale crop production, such as pepper to tomato fields, white mold is not expected to occur in a uniform distribution throughout the field.
+The disease incidence will be found in an aggregated pattern throughout the field since S. sclerotiorum is a soilborne fungus.
+This fungus has windborne ascospores that can blow from surrounding soybeans.

-Another sanitation tactic that can help prevent white mold disease development is the management of alternative weedy hosts (i.e. weed management).
-Since S. sclerotiorum is a generalist, many of the uneconomical hosts include weedy species.
-By using sufficient weed management practices, reservoirs for the fungus are minimized thus reducing the initial numbers and source of the pathogen.
+Another sanitation tactic that can help prevent white mold disease development is the management of alternative weedy hosts (i.e., weed management).
+Since S. sclerotiorum is a generalist, many uneconomical hosts include weedy species.
+By using sufficient weed management practices, reservoirs for the fungus are minimized, thus reducing the initial numbers and source of the pathogen.

-Fungicides will not work once you observe disease symptoms, a preventative, not curative measure for S. sclerotiorum infection.
-Keep in mind pollinator health, read this article.
-Repeated applications may be necessary and can vary depending on the plant’s growing season .
-Follow label directions and being cautious about pre-harvest intervals.
-For commercial vegetable see recommendation at Midwest Vegetable Production Guide for Commercial Growers
+Fungicides will not work once you observe disease symptoms; a preventative, not curative, measure for S. sclerotiorum infection.
+Keep in mind pollinator health; read this article.
+Repeated applications may be necessary and vary depending on the plant’s growing season.
+Follow label directions and be cautious about pre-harvest intervals.
+For commercial vegetables see recommendations in Midwest Vegetable Production Guide for Commercial Growers

 A biological control agent consisting of spores of the mycoparasitic fungus Coniothyrium minitans can reduce S. sclerotiorum inoculum when incorporated into the soil.
-This agent has the potential lessen the severity of the disease in areas of high disease incidence.
+This agent can lessen the severity of the disease in areas of high disease incidence.